-The length of the chemistry SKE courses are 8, 12 or 16-weeks depending on your needs.
+The length of the chemistry SKE courses are 8 or 12-weeks depending on your needs.
 They are delivered online with a new course starting each week, meaning there are no barriers for you to get started immediately.

 There are several reasons why you may be asked to complete a SKE course, including:

 - you studied your chosen subject at A level, but not to degree level at university

 - you have relevant professional experience, but you need guidance on how to teach your knowledge in line with the curriculum

 Eligibility & funding

 You can complete our chemistry SKE course if you have received a conditional offer from the Teaching Apprenticeship Programme or any other ITT provider.

 All chemistry SKE courses, regardless of length, are fully funded by the Department for Education.
 You will not pay any tuition fees and you may receive a training bursary of £200 per week throughout the course.